-Forever Active is Chelmsford City Council's brand of activities specifically tailored for older people who want to become and remain fit, active and healthy.
+Forever Active is Chelmsford City Council's new brand of activities specifically tailored to those over fifty who want to become and remain fit, active and healthy.
 The new brochure of activities will include intensity ratings for all sessions, making it easy to find the sessions right for you.